Duophonic: Other processes

+RCA "stereo" reissue bearing the "electronically reprocessed" wording.

 Other record companies used similar processing of monophonic material to create a stereo effect, but referred to it by other terms, such as RCA Records' "electronically reprocessed stereo" and Columbia Records' "Electronically Re-channeled for Stereo".
 As with Capitol, Columbia's artificial stereo issues included albums by major artists, such as Miles Davis ('Round About Midnight, CL 949 mono, reissued in stereo as PC 8649) and Dave Brubeck (Jazz Goes to College, CL 566 mono, reissued in stereo as CS 8631).
 Pickwick Records' version was labeled "Design Compatible Fidelity," said to be able to be played on mono or stereo phonographs without damage.

 Original Capitol releases

 At the rollout, Capitol released fourteen of its top-selling mono albums in the Duophonic format: